sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>teckit</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Conversion library and mapping compiler
+Short desc    : Conversion library and mapping compiler
 URL          : https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=teckit
-Лицензия     : (LGPLv2+ or CPL) and (LGPLv2+ or GPLv2+ or MPLv2.0 or MPLv1.1)
+License      : (LGPLv2+ or CPL) and (LGPLv2+ or GPLv2+ or MPLv2.0 or MPLv1.1)
-Описание     : TECkit is a low-level toolkit intended to be used by other applications that
+Descript     : TECkit is a low-level toolkit intended to be used by other applications that
              : need to perform encoding conversions (e.g., when importing legacy data into
              : a Unicode-based application).
 The primary component of the TECkit package is
              : therefore a library that performs conversions; this is the "TECkit engine".